Viraj911/Python-ML-Clustering-Project-Cancer-Data-Analysis/README.md

 11. **Cluster Label Column**: Add a column for the K-Means cluster labels.

 ## Authors
-- Viraj Panchal
+- Viraj Panchal data science

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments
 - Data provided by www.fingertips.co.in